abbeygirl/nzedb/nZEDb-Administration-Scripts.md

 To dump all tables, using OUTFILE run: php mysqldump_tables.php all outfile /path/to/save/to To restore all tables, using INFILE run: php mysqldump_tables.php all infile /path/where/saved

+### setUserPasswordHash.php

+usage: php setUserPasswordHash.php password (id | username)

+ID and username are the entries in the users table.
+Either can be used.

+Allows you to set the password hash on a particular user's account.
+Used, for example, when upgrading from earlier version of nZEDb (pre-crypt() use) or when a user forgets their password.
+Admin should set a random password and give that to the user to log in and reset it how they like.

 ###